-- 204. Section 2P1.4 is amended by deleting the entire guideline and accompanying commentary as follows: - "§2P1.4.
-Trespass on Bureau of Prisons Facilities - (a) Base Offense Level: 6
+204. Section 2P1.4 is amended by deleting the entire guideline and accompanying commentary as follows:

+"§2P1.4.
+Trespass on Bureau of Prisons Facilities

 Statutory Provision: 18 U.S.C. § 1793.".

 The purpose of this amendment is to delete a guideline applying only to a petty offense.
 Petty offenses were deleted from coverage of the guidelines by the adoption of §1B1.9 (effective June 15, 1988).
 The effective date of this amendment is November 1, 1989.